Theory for superconductivity in alkali chromium arsenides A2Cr3As3 (A=K,Rb,Cs)

 In summary, we have proposed a minimal model to study superconductivity in A$ _{2}$Cr$_{3}$As$_{3}$ (A=K,Rb,Cs), which involves three molecular orbital states in each unit cell.
 With the help of symmetry, we have deduced a tight-binding model with 3 molecular orbitals for the system, which compares well with the results of the density functional theory.
 We have derived effective pairing interactions within the RPA, and found that the dominant pairing channel is always spin-triplet.
 For small $U$, a spin-triplet state with line nodal gap, $f_{y(3x^{2}-y^{2})}$, at the 3D $\gamma $-band will dominate at moderate Hund's coupling.
 While for large $U$, a spin-triplet fully gapped state, $p_{z}\hat{z}$, will dominate at the quasi-1D $\alpha $ -band.
 The state we find at small $U$ appears to be most relevant to the compound.
 The pairing state of $f_{y(3x^{2}-y^{2})}$ has nodal lines on planes $k_{a}=k_{b}$, $k_{a}=-2k_{b}$ and $k_{b}=-2k_{a}$, say, $\Gamma $-$K$ -$L$-$A$ planes on hexagonal lattices.
 The $\Gamma $-$K$-$L$-$A$ planes cross small sections at $\gamma $-Fermi surface.
 Our theory at small $U$ predicts line zeroes in gap function and appears to be consistent with existing experiments showing non-BCS gap function and particularly the low temperature London penetration depth measurement.
 Our prediction can be tested in further experiments including angle resolved photoemission spectroscopy.

 \emph{Acknowledgment} We would like to thank G.H.
 Cao, Z.A Xu, H.Q.
 Yuan, F.L.
 Ning, J. Zhao and H. Yao and D. F. Agterberg for helpful discussions.
-This work is supported in part by National Basic Research Program of China (No.2011CBA00103/2014CB921201/2014CB921203), NSFC (No.11374256/11274269/11274006), NSF of Zhejiang Province (No. LR12A04003).
+This work is supported in part by National Key R\&D Program of China (No.2016YFA0300202), National Basic Research Program of China (No.2014CB921201/2014CB921203), NSFC (No.11374256/11274269/11274006), NSF of Zhejiang Province (No. LR12A04003).